gocodebox/lifterlms/README.md

 Before reporting a bug, [search existing issues](https://github.com/gocodebox/lifterlms/issues) and ensure you're not creating a duplicate.
 If the issue already exists you can add your information to the existing report.

 Also check our [known issues and conflicts](https://lifterlms.com/doc-category/lifterlms/known-conflicts/) for possible resolutions.

+### Contributing

+Interested in contributing to LifterLMS?
+We'd love to have your contributions.
+Read our contributor's guidelines [here](.github/CONTRIBUTING.md).

 ### Installing for Development